 Boston-bay has a great atmosphere and is tourist-friendly.
 It is one of the oldest surf spots on the island and the birthplace of jerk cooking.

 There are a few waves for the pro’s out there around Kingston called the Lighthouse and Makka which is near a town called Yallah.

 The Dominican Republic has the longest coastline in the Caribbean and is one of the first places in the Caribbean to catch Atlantic swells.
 It is bordered by both the Atlantic and Caribbean Sea which provides surf all year round.
 It caters to every level of surfing and is known as a longboard destination but it also has breaks suited for short-boarding.

 If you are traveling in the winter, then spend your time in the north around the Cabarete and Puetro Plata area.
 These areas will pick up the winter Atlantic swells.
-The best beaks to head to are Puerto Plata, Sosua, Cabarete, Rio San Juan, Naugua, Las Terrenas and Samana.
+Some top Caribbean surfing beaks to head to are Puerto Plata, Sosua, Cabarete, Rio San Juan, Naugua, Las Terrenas and Samana.

 The wind is light and offshore in the morning and pick up to cross/onshore in the afternoon.
 You can find that the wind swings back to being offshore for a sunset surf too.
 In the summertime, the conditions are perfect if you want mellow uncrowded waves.

 There is also some surf to be found on the east coast.
 This is where the majority of the resorts are making it a good place to head if you want a family holiday and still want to catch a few waves, Playa Macao and Caligula near Punta Cana and Bavaro are the best for decent surf.
 If you venture out from the resorts, you can find some decent should high waves that suit all levels of surfing.